FKnottenbelt/LS_120/120/lesson_5/03_ttt_spike/05_03_ttt_spike.md

   (1..9).each { |key| @squares[key] = Square.new(INITIAL_MARKER) }

 ### Step 3 - Human moves
+use break and commenting out the not yet build methods to move through your programm under construction

-Step 4 - Computer moves
+### Step 4 - Computer moves
+nb: to do computer can override human move...

 Step 5 - Take turns
 Step 6 - Break when board is full
 Step 7 - Detect winner